vannguyengd/gooddata-ui/docs/10_vis__pivot_table_component.md

 * A change of attributes, measures, filters, or totals in the table is handled as a new table.
 After the change is made, the column size is re-calculated based on the new data.
 * Scrolling horizontally or vertically and sorting values in a column do not affect the column width.
 * If you manually adjust the column width, the adjusted width is preserved only temporarily and will be reset to the previously set value after the table is re-rendered.

-#### Infinite scrolling

-Tables that use infinite scrolling (loading content continuously as a user scrolls down the page) are resized based on the first batch of rows.
+* Tables that use infinite scrolling (loading content continuously as a user scrolls down the page) are resized based on the first batch of rows.
 Dynamically loaded rows do not modify the size of the columns after the initial data load.

 ### Manual resizing